 Political Climate is the only podcast offering an inside the trenches view on how energy and climate decisions get made and the political interests powering them.
 The podcast offers a platform for constructive debate on energy and environmental issues in America.
 A place where civil conversations, fierce debates and insider perspectives take place each week with hosts and guests from across the political spectrum.

 Julia Pyper moderates and produces the podcast Political Climate.
-She is a senior fellow at the Atlantic Council and contributing editor at Greentech Media covering clean energy policy, the solar industry, grid edge technologies and electric mobility.
-She previously reported for E&E Publishing, ClimateWireand has covered clean energy and climate change issues across the U.S. and abroad, including in Haiti, Germany, Israel and the Maldives.
-Her work has been published in Scientific American and The New York Times.
+She is an executive in clean energy financing and a non-resident senior fellow at the Atlantic Council's Global Energy Center.
+She previously covered the global energy transition as a reporter and editor for Greentech Media and E&E Publishing.
+Julia has covered clean energy and climate change issues across the U.S. and abroad, including in Haiti, Germany, Israel and the Maldives.
+Her work has been published in Scientific American, HuffPost and The New York Times.

 Brandon Hurlbut is a co-host of Political Climate and co-founder and partner at Boundary Stone Partners, a clean energy advisory firm.
 He previously served as Chief of Staff and Deputy Chief of Staff to Secretary Steven Chu at the U.S. DOE.
 Before joining the DOE, he was Deputy Director of Cabinet Affairs, serving as the President Obama’s liaison to the Departments of Agriculture, Transportation, Interior, Energy and the Environmental Protection Agency.
 He held senior positions on Barack Obama’s first presidential campaign and practiced law at Baker & Daniels.